Our customers have been hired by:

 - Design workholding and material handling fixturing using SolidWorks software.

-This is basically the Cliff Notes of the skills you need to list on your resume.
+This is basically the Cliff Notes of the strengths you need to list on your resume.

 Resume Samples for College Freshman—Skills Section